Chapter 2: Locating information

 - whether materials are peer-reviewed

-- whether abstracts or full text materials are provided
+- whether abstracts (brief summaries of content) or full-text materials are provided

 - dates included